msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 The above strategies are facilitated with various methods of [`train()`](@ref).

 ## Regularisation

 The term *regularisation* refers to a variety of techniques aimed to reduce overfitting when training a neural network, primarily by discouraging complex models.

-One common regularisation technique is known as dropout [(Srivastava et al., 2014)](https://jmlr.org/papers/v15/srivastava14a.html), implemented in Flux's [`Dropout`](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Dropout) layer.
-Dropout involves temporarily dropping ("turning off") a randomly selected set of neurons (along with their connections) at each iteration of the training stage, and this results in a computationally-efficient form of model (neural-network) averaging.
+A popular regularisation technique is known as dropout, implemented in Flux's [`Dropout`](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Dropout) layer.
+Dropout involves temporarily dropping ("turning off") a randomly selected set of neurons (along with their connections) at each iteration of the training stage, which results in a computationally-efficient form of model (neural-network) averaging [(Srivastava et al., 2014)](https://jmlr.org/papers/v15/srivastava14a.html).

 Another class of regularisation techniques involve modifying the loss function.
 For instance, L₁ regularisation (sometimes called lasso regression) adds to the loss a penalty based on the absolute value of the neural-network parameters.
 Similarly, L₂ regularisation (sometimes called ridge regression) adds to the loss a penalty based on the square of the neural-network parameters.
-Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer, and therefore do not modify the Bayes risk or the associated Bayes estimator.
-These regularisation techniques can be implemented straightforwardly by providing a custom `optimiser` to [`train`](@ref) that includes a [`SignDecay`](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.SignDecay) object for L₁ regularisation, or a [`WeightDecay`](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.WeightDecay) object for L₂ regularisation.
-See the [Flux documentation](https://fluxml.ai/Flux.jl/stable/training/training/#Regularisation) for further details.
+Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer.
+These regularisation techniques can be implemented straightforwardly by providing a custom `optimiser` to [`train()`](@ref) that includes a [`SignDecay`](https://fluxml.ai/Flux.jl/stable/reference/training/optimisers/#Optimisers.SignDecay) object for L₁ regularisation, or a [`WeightDecay`](https://fluxml.ai/Flux.jl/stable/reference/training/optimisers/#Optimisers.WeightDecay) object for L₂ regularisation.
+See the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/training/training/#Regularisation) for further details.
+Note that, when the training data and parameters are simulated dynamically (i.e., "on the fly"), there is no possibility of overfitting and therefore no use for this form of regularisation.

-For example, the following code constructs a neural Bayes estimator using dropout and L₁ regularisation with penalty coefficient $\lambda = 10^{-4}$:
+For illustration, the following code constructs a neural Bayes estimator using dropout and L₁ regularisation with penalty coefficient $\lambda = 10^{-4}$:

 ```
-using NeuralEstimators
-using Flux
+using NeuralEstimators, Flux

-# Generate data from the model Z ~ N(θ, 1) and θ ~ N(0, 1)
+# Data Z|θ ~ N(θ, 1) with θ ~ N(0, 1)
-p = 1       # number of unknown parameters in the statistical model
+d = 1     # dimension of the parameter vector θ
-m = 5       # number of independent replicates
-d = 1       # dimension of each independent replicate
+n = 1     # dimension of each independent replicate of Z
+m = 5     # number of independent replicates in each data set
+sampler(K) = randn32(d, K)
+simulator(θ, m) = [μ .+ randn32(n, m) for μ ∈ eachcol(θ)]
 K = 3000  # number of training samples
-θ_train = randn(1, K)
+θ_train = sampler(K)
-θ_val   = randn(1, K)
+θ_val   = sampler(K)
-Z_train = [μ .+ randn(1, m) for μ ∈ eachcol(θ_train)]
+Z_train = simulator(θ_train, m)
-Z_val   = [μ .+ randn(1, m) for μ ∈ eachcol(θ_val)]
+Z_val   = simulator(θ_val, m)

-# Architecture with dropout layers
+# Neural network with dropout layers
+w = 128
-ψ = Chain(
+ψ = Chain(Dense(1, w, relu), Dropout(0.1), Dense(w, w, relu), Dropout(0.5))
-	Dense(1, 32, relu),
-	Dropout(0.1),
-	Dense(32, 32, relu),
-	Dropout(0.5)
-	)
-ϕ = Chain(
+ϕ = Chain(Dense(w, w, relu), Dropout(0.5), Dense(w, 1))
-	Dense(32, 32, relu),
-	Dropout(0.5),
-	Dense(32, 1)
-	)
-θ̂ = DeepSet(ψ, ϕ)
+network = DeepSet(ψ, ϕ)

+# Initialise estimator
+estimator = PointEstimator(network)

-# Optimiser with L₂ regularisation
+# Optimiser with L₁ regularisation
-optimiser = Flux.setup(OptimiserChain(SignDecay(1e-4), Adam()), θ̂)
+optimiser = Flux.setup(OptimiserChain(SignDecay(1e-4), Adam()), estimator)

 # Train the estimator
-train(θ̂, θ_train, θ_val, Z_train, Z_val; optimiser = optimiser)
+train(estimator, θ_train, θ_val, Z_train, Z_val; optimiser = optimiser)
 ```

-Note that when the training data and/or parameters are held fixed during training, L₂ regularisation with penalty coefficient $\lambda = 10^{-4}$ is applied by default.

 ## Expert summary statistics